swerky/program/Week-08/README.md

 ### Suggested Exercises
-Try to apply what you learn in class to your project!
+Try to apply what you learn in class to your project !

 ### Ressources